Blendify/blender-manual/trunk/blender_docs/manual/video_editing/sequencer/strips/movie_image.rst

 .. tip:: Dealing with Different Sizes

    Dealing with different sized images and different sized outputs is tricky.
-   If you have a mis-match between the size of the input image and the render output size, the VSE will try to auto-scale the image to fit it entirely in the output.
+   If you have a mismatch between the size of the input image and the render output size, the VSE will try to auto-scale the image to fit it entirely in the output.
    This may result in clipping.
 If you do not want that, use *Crop* and/or *Offset* in the Input panel to move and select a region of the image within the output.
 When you use *Crop* or *Offset*,